toniesteves/toniesteves.github.io/_posts/2020-02-20-image-classification-with-deep-leaning-and-other-concepts.md

 ---
 layout: post
-title: Aggregate concepts and classifying images with Deep Learning.
+title: Image classification with Deep Learning and other concepts.
-description: An introduction to the concepts of CNN with Python, Scikit Learning and Keras.
+description: An introduction to the CNN concepts with Python, Scikit Learning and Keras.
 date: 2020-02-20 15:01:35 +0300
 author: toni
 image: '/images/posts/20200220/cover.png'